-Of all the things that have to be considered prior to joining the Army (or any branch of service, for that matter), the most important is qualifying for, and choosing, a good job.
-In the military a job is called a Military Occupational Specialty, or MOS for short.
+Of all the things that have to be considered before joining the Army (or any branch of service, for that matter), the most important is qualifying for, and choosing, a good job.
+In the military, a job is called a military occupational specialty, or MOS for short.
 Some of you may be familiar with sorting through the civilian job market, but do you really know how to research the military job field to choose the best fit for you?
 Here are some helpful tips to guide you toward attaining a rewarding career path.

-- Ask about job-shadowing.
-Ask your recruiter if you can spend some time observing servicemembers doing the job(s) you're interested in doing.
-This will give you the chance to learn first-hand what your responsibilities would be if you choose that MOS.
-It will also give you the opportunity to ask them specific questions about their MOS that your Recruiter could not answer.
-While job-shadowing may not always be possible (due to the proximity of a military base, required security clearances, or available resources), you can always ask your Recruiter to find someone who does that MOS and let you speak to them on the phone, or through e-mails.
+- Ask about job shadowing.
+Ask your recruiter whether you can spend some time observing service members doing the job(s) you're interested in doing.
+This will give you the chance to learn firsthand what your responsibilities would be if you choose that military occupational specialty (MOS).
+It also will give you the opportunity to ask them specific questions about their MOS that your recruiter could not answer.
+While job shadowing may not always be possible (due to the proximity of a military base, required security clearances or available resources), you always can ask your recruiter to find someone who does that MOS and let you speak to them on the phone or through emails.

 - Avoid a "dead-end" MOS.
 Like the civilian employment market, there are jobs in the military that make it difficult to advance in rank, and nearly impossible to obtain additional skill training.
-Your Recruiter should be able to give you an idea of how your career progression will work within each MOS, but it won't hurt to do some research yourself.
+Your recruiter should give you an idea of how your career progression will work within each MOS, but it won't hurt to do some research yourself.

 - Consider "sustainability."
 Thinking about what you'll do when you get out of the military may require some major foresight, but it doesn't hurt to consider whether your prospective MOS training and experience will translate into future civilian life.
 Many MOS's prepare you for civilian careers in the same field, and it's worth considering an MOS that has cross-training potential.

-- Use the Blogosphere.
+- Use the blogosphere.
 Another great way to research an MOS and interact with soldiers who have spent time in an MOS of your interest is to participate in internet blogs.
 Here you'll find networks of soldiers who can help answer some of your questions and steer you in the right direction.
-Stick with accredited websites, like www.military.com, for the best results.
+Stick with accredited websites for the best results.

 Remember; life is too short to spend four to eight years doing something you hate.
-Spend a little time now doing your homework prior to deciding on a career.
-It'll pay off in the short, and long run.
+Spend a little time now doing your homework before deciding on a career.
+It'll pay off in the short and long run.